pulp/pulp_deb/docs/feature_overview.rst

 The aim is for the plugin to be able to synchronize (and publish) arbitrary (valid) APT repositories.
 This also includes repositories using `flat repository format`_.

-When synchronizing an upstream repository, only :ref:`content types <content_types>` supported by the ``pulp_deb`` plugin are downloaded.
+When synchronizing an upstream repository, only content supported by the ``pulp_deb`` plugin is downloaded.
+This includes:
-Source packages, for example, are currently unsupported.

-Even if a particular content type is downloaded during synchronization, it depends on the publisher that is used (:ref:`verbatim <verbatim_publishing>` or :ref:`standard APT <simple_and_structured_publishing>` publisher), whether that content is actually served by the Pulp content app as part of the Pulp distribution being created.
-For example, the plugin's APT publisher does not use the downloaded upstream metadata files, but rather generates its own.
-As another example, ``.udeb`` installer packages are currently only supported by the verbatim publisher.
+- ``Release``, ``InRelease``, and ``Release.gpg`` metadata files.
+- Binary package indices, aka ``Packages`` files.
+- Any ``.deb`` binary packages referenced by any package indices being synced.
+- (optionally) Installer package indices, the associated ``.udeb`` installer packages, as well as some other installer file types.

+Things that are not synchronized:

+- Source indices and source packages.
+- Language and translation files.
+- Anything else not explicitly mentioned above.

+If and how this synchronized content is ultimately used, is dependent on the publisher and its options.
+For more information see :ref:`verbatim publishing <verbatim_publishing>` and :ref:`APT publishing <apt_publishing>` below.

 .. _filtered_synchronization: